SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-09-Autoscaling-of-Comments-and-Ratings/README.md

         initial_min_instance_count:	Minimum number of instances to scale up during the start of recurrence period.

+For more information on parametes refer our [help guide](https://help.sap.com/viewer/7472b7d13d5d4862b2b06a730a2df086/Cloud/en-US/c8023eb0995e42a68697f4262218a032.html)

-20. You can now see your application under _Referencing Apps_.
+16. You can now see your application under _Referencing Apps_.

 ![screnshot alt text](images/Exercise6_9_refapp.JPG).

-21. Click on your `ratings_backend` application, to go back to your _Application Service Bindings_ page.
+17. Click on your `ratings_backend` application, to go back to your _Application Service Bindings_ page.
 Here you can see the auto scaler instance being created.
-22. Click _Overview_, on the left side.
+18. Click _Overview_, on the left side.
-23. Scroll down you can see the instances of your application increased to 3 as per the defined policy and the start time mentioned.
+19. Scroll down you can see the instances of your application increased to 3 as per the defined policy and the start time mentioned.

 ![screnshot alt text](images/Exercise6_10_ininstances.jpg).

-24. As per the policy and the start time to reduce the instance the application instances will come down.
+20. As per the policy and the end time to reduce the instance the application instances will come down.

 - - - -
 © 2018 SAP SE